tommysullivan/ts-injector/lib/test-portal/readme.md

 REST Interface

-    - Allow other applications to easily call in and get results from current or previous test runs
+    - Make the JSON and UI urls for test results the same, redirect to client side url from server if content-type is text/html, serve JSON if application/json or vnd.*+json

 ### Framework